Loading...

 You want to use "Move to trash" when your email client is slow or your Imap accounts are full.
 If you use Gmail and want a copy of all your Gmail emails then you use Mail Archiver as a backup.

 That's it for today.
-Tomorrow we will have a look at the possible data format available in Mail Archiver.
+Tomorrow we will have a look at the possible archive formats available in Mail Archiver.

 Yesterday we had a look at how the basic usage of Mail Archiver can be defined.
 Today we are going start looking at the interface.
 Specifically, the Setup.

 On the toolbar click Setup.
 You should be in the Plans area.
 Click on the plus button to add a plan.
-Open the Data Format section.
+Open the Archive Format section.

-In Data Format you have the following options:
+In Archive Format you have the following options:

 When your emails have been exported it's not possible to change to another format.
 Emails in the Internal Database can always be exported to the other formats above.